LubinMoussu/PaperBlast_PubSeed/README.md

 # PaperBlast_PubSeed
-Automatic assignment of Gold Standard Proteins in PubSeed
+Aim : Automatic assignment of Gold Standard Proteins in PubSeed
+1. Assign the pubmed_ID to the PubSeed entry
+2. Check the consistency and the compliance with annotation standards